-- describe how payments received establish a fund from which disbursements will be made and recover the costs of administering the compliance fee process; - show details of the mechanism for the dispersal of funds collected.
+- describe how payments received establish a fund from which disbursements will be made and recover the costs of administering the compliance fee process; - show details of the mechanism for the dispersal of funds collected for varying fund sizes.
 This should include proposals of how the fund should be utilised.
 These could for example seek to support higher levels of collection, recycling and legitimate re-use of WEEE or other initiatives designed to assist the UK to meet its obligations under the WEEE Directive.
-This must address a range of scenarios of funding level and appropriate dispersal methodologies; - set out how validation will take place to show that the funds have contributed to higher levels of collection, recycling and re-use of WEEE and/or wider obligations in the WEEE Directive; - set out the governance arrangements for the receipt and disbursement of any compliance fees paid; - provide evidence of the suitability of the proposed operator that will administer the Compliance Fee Process.
+This must address a range of scenarios of funding level and appropriate dispersal methodologies; - set out how validation will take place to show that the funds have contributed to higher levels of collection, recycling and re-use of WEEE and/or wider obligations in the WEEE Directive; - set out the governance arrangements for the receipt and disbursement of any compliance fees paid.